danielclickh/marketing-website-preview/content/lessons/logsvector/index.md

 ## 3. Configure Nginx

-We certainly do not want to spend too much time explaining Nginx, but we also do not want to hide all the details, so in this step we will provide you enough details get Nginx logging configured.
+We certainly do not want to spend too much time explaining Nginx, but we also do not want to hide all the details, so in this step we will provide you with enough details to get Nginx logging configured.

 {{< detail-tag "Show instructions" >}}